 - Providers may also be able to use state law vehicles to challenge state violations of state laws.

 We at Hooper, Lundy & Bookman, PC have been involved with many cases challenging state Medicaid rates and continue to closely follow developments in this area.
-If you have any questions about what the Supreme Court’s decision may mean for you or your organization, please contact: Lloyd Bookman or Jordan Keville in Los Angeles at 310.551.8111, Mark Reagan, Craig Cannizzo, or Felicia Sze in San Francisco at 415.875.8500; or James Segroves in Washington, D.C. at (202) 580-7710.
+If you have any questions about what the Supreme Court’s decision may mean for you or your organization, please contact: Lloyd Bookman or Jordan Keville in Los Angeles at 310.551.8111, Mark Reagan, Craig Cannizzo, or the San Francisco Office at 415.875.8500; or James Segroves in Washington, D.C. at (202) 580-7710.

 Gonzaga Univ. v.
 Doe, 536 U.S. 273 (2002).